jalbalah/PyCpp/README.md

 PyCpp converts template code that is modeled after python syntax into C++ code by mapping directly.

-Low level C++ instructions tranpiled and compiled, by only coding in a limited capability python environment.
+Low level C++ instructions tranpiled and compiled, by coding in a limited capability python environment.

 Quick Start